Polynomials and asymptotic constants in a resurgent problem from 't Hooft: A remarkable sequence of polynomials

-Combining this empirical data for $P_k(0)$ with difference polynomials $\Delta_k(x)$, obtained by rational linear algebra from~(\ref{dlog}), I determined $P_k(x)$ exactly for $k\in[0,166]$.
-Studying these results I found that $P_k(x)$ at large $k$ is very well approximated by a sinusoid whose amplitude grows with $k$ exponentially faster than that for $\Delta_k(x)$.
+Combining this empirical data for $P_k(0)$ with difference polynomials $\Delta_k(x)$, obtained by rational linear algebra from \eqref{dlog}, we determined $P_k(x)$ exactly for $k\in[0,166]$.
+Studying these results we found that $P_k(x)$ at large $k$ is very well approximated by a sinusoid whose amplitude grows with $k$ exponentially faster than that for $\Delta_k(x)$.
 Moreover, the phase of this sinusoid for $P_k(x)$ increases linearly with $k$.